How to use img2img to turn an amateur drawing to professional with Stable Diffusion (Image-to-image)

 Let’s draw the apple with the color palette tool.

 Don’t spend too much time on what you draw.
-Just aim at getting the color, shape and composition in the right neighborhood.
+Just aim at getting the color, shape, and composition in the right neighborhood.

 This is the apple I drew.
 (The little light green strips are water drops… just so you know…)

-Step 3: img2img
+Step 3: Enter img2img settings

 photo of perfect green apple with stem, water droplets, dramatic lighting